Inbox Zero in 2026: 8 Proven Strategies That Actually Work

 For newsletters you want to keep but don't have time to read, consider using a newsletter management tool that condenses them into AI summaries.

-6. Practice 'Touch It Once'
+6. What Is the 'Touch It Once' Email Method?

-Your options when touching an email:
+Your four options when touching an email:

 - Do: If it takes under 2 minutes, handle it now